 The previously obtained formula for the physical default probability (that is under the measure P) can be used to calculate risk neutral default probability provided we replace μ by r.
-Thus one finds that and as long as $\phi > 0$ we see that implied survival probabilities are always less than historical ones.
+Thus one finds that and as long as $\phi > 0$ we see that market implied (i.e. risk neutral) survival probabilities are always less than historical ones.